System-Verification-Lab/paragnosis/README.md

 ## References

 <a id="1">[1]</a>
 G.H.
 Dal, A.W.
-Laarman, A. Hommerso and P.J.F.
+Laarman, A. Hommersom and P.J.F.
 Lucas, ”*A Compositional Approach to Probabilistic Knowledge Compilation*”, in International Journal of Approximate Reasoning, vol 138:38-66, 2021.

 <a id="2">[2]</a>
 G.H.
 Dal, A.W.
 Laarman and P.J.F.
 Lucas, ”*Parallel Probabilistic Inference by Weighted Model Counting*”, in Proceeding of the International Conference on Probabilistic Graphical Models, PMLR, vol 72:97-108, 2018.